 Slow-moving heavy equipment would be entering and exiting the construction sites in the Study Area throughout the construction period.
 If not properly planned and coordinated with local jurisdictions, this can cause conflicts with existing traffic and can impact motorized and non-motorized safety.
-The contractor would be required to coordinate with Illinois DOT, Iowa DOT and the NDOR, as well as the appropriate local jurisdictions to develop and implement a traffic control and safety plan.
-This plan would include measures to shift traffic away from the work zone during construction periods that would directly impact traffic flow as well as the installation of safety barriers to protect workers.

 Impacts from construction activities would be reviewed and mitigation would be considered during the development of the Tier 2 NEPA documents.
-The potential for Project construction impacts may be mitigated through the following measures:
+The potential for Build Alternative construction impacts may be mitigated through the following measures:

-Waste Disposal

-- o Recycling of construction debris, if possible, at facilities that are in compliance with federal, state, and local regulations - Testing of any hazardous waste encountered, if required, - o Performing handling, collection, and disposal of waste materials in accordance with federal, state, and local regulations.
+- Waste Disposal - Recycling of construction debris, if possible, at facilities that are in compliance with federal, state, and local regulations - o Testing of any hazardous waste encountered, if required - Performing handling, collection, and disposal of waste materials in accordance with federal, state, and local regulations - Water Quality - Managing stormwater runoff through NPDES and all other federal, state, and local permitting processes - o Implementing BMPs for control of soil erosion and other pollutants - Properly storing hazardous materials away from water bodies and wetlands in a self-contained upland location - Air Quality - Adhering to construction permit conditions and all state and local regulations in regard to emissions and exhaust, fugitive dust, and burning of debris - Noise and Vibration - Equipping and maintaining muffling equipment for trucks and other construction machinery to minimize noise emissions - Limiting times and duration of construction activities adjacent to sensitive land uses - Employing limits and controls on drilling and blasting activities - Access - Developing a traffic mitigation plan for construction sequencing to maintain reasonable access to adjacent properties, including special provisions to accommodate emergency vehicle access to the site and adjacent properties, as well as adjacent populations of elderly and disabled persons

-Water Quality

-- Management of stormwater runoff through NPDES and all other federal, state and local permitting processes - o Implementation of BMPs for control of soil erosion and other pollutants. - o Proper storage of hazardous materials away from water bodies and wetlands in a self-contained upland location.

-Air Quality

-Adherence to construction permit conditions and all state and local regulations, which may include prohibitions against burning of construction debris, and control measures to limit pollution if tree trunks and limbs are permitted to be burned on site.

-Noise

-Equipping and maintaining muffling equipment for trucks and other construction machinery to minimize noise emissions.

-Access

-Development of a traffic mitigation plan for construction sequencing to maintain reasonable access to adjacent properties, including special provisions to accommodate emergency vehicle access to the site and adjacent properties.

-Traffic and Safety

-- Coordination with Illinois DOT, Iowa DOT, and NDOR as well as local jurisdictions to develop and implement a traffic control and safety plan. - Specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented prior to construction.
+- Traffic and Safety - Coordinating with Illinois DOT, Iowa DOT, and NDOR as well as local jurisdictions to develop and implement a traffic control and safety plan

+Specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented.